hypergrok/chunkit/README.md

 That's it!
 The rest works as the example above.
 ### License

-This project is licensed under AGPL v3 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under GPL v3 - see the [LICENSE](LICENSE) file for details.

 ### Contact